spacetelescope/awesimsoss/README.md

 ![planet_input](AWESim_SOSS/img/1D_planet.png "The input transmission spectrum")

-And here are some orbital parameters for our star:
+And here are some parameters for our planetary system:

 ```python
 params = batman.TransitParams()